 Based on data collected from help-performance calls at dealerships, it’s evident that some call practices need finessing.
 The Fix the Phones Vol. 5 publication, is based on attributes of dealership calls that were successful and is another way to analyze what’s learned on a day-to-day basis by processing millions of phone calls.
 It takes a deeper dive into these phone calls and shows us what’s working and what’s not.

 We know there are things that employees are doing on the phones to delay callers and situations that lead to more appointments and create a positive customer-caller sentiment.
 For example, when a salesperson makes a personal connection, the call is more likely to be successful.
 You do this by taking an informal, conversational approach so that the call isn’t robotic or about checking boxes.
 When you do this in the initial introduction, you establish rapport and trust from the very beginning.
-Another thing we find that makes a great phone call is genuinely caring, honestly anticipating what the caller needs and responding to that.
+Another thing we find that makes a great phone call is genuinely caring, honestly anticipating what the caller needs, and responding to that.
 When an employee gives their personal opinion on a question or something that the caller might be undecided on, a particular benefit of the vehicle, for example, the rapport is better.

-Another way to be proactive is to be specific during the call about next steps.
+Another way to be proactive is to be specified during the call about the next steps.
 In a sample of calls for the report, a lot of agents said things like “I'll give you a call on X day to make sure like Monday is still good for you.”
 Calls like this that were proactive and had a good rapport, resulted in setting more appointments.